Tiescoolio/AI-Group-Project-Kunstmatige-Koningen/README.md

     <code>mongoimport --db huwebshop --collection profiles --file profiles.json</code>

     with a different filename, if necessary.

+And that should do it!
+You now have a database running on your local system with all three collections necessary to feed both your webshop instance and your recommendation engine.

+#### Connecting to a Remote Database

+You are expected to have received credentials for a remote MongoDB database cluster, which can be explored in your browser by signing in at https://www.mongodb.com.
+If you have these credentials, we'll assume you got them from your teacher, and you don't have to set up the collections anymore.
+This section is primarily dedicated to ensuring that eventually connecting goes smoothly.

+Be sure to check the following when you try connecting first:

+- **Are you on the network whitelist?** Unless explicitly configured to allow everyone, MongoDB clusters are set to only accept connections from preset IP addresses.
+Check under Security > Network Access in the web interface to see which applies to you.
+- **Do you have both read and write rights?** Although this webshop code will not change the preexisting data, it may attempt to add a collection called <code>categoryindex</code> if it does not yet exist.
+Check exactly which rights you have under Security > Database Access in the web interface.
+- **Do you know the cluster's server name?** You presumably have a username and a password, but do you also have the last missing piece, the cluster's server name?
+This slightly odd identifier is also needed to connect to this cluster.
+It can be found by navigating to Clusters > Command Line Tools > Connect Instructions > Choose a Connection Method > Connect Your Application, and examining the field under "Connection String Only".
+This should be in the format of:

+    <code>mongodb+srv://{username}:{password}@{server name}/test?retryWrites=true&w=majority</code>

+    As you may have guessed, the server name we're referring to is the section between the at sign and the forward slash.
+If you don't have this, write this down and keep it handy!

+### Configure the Environment Variables

+### Start the Recommendation Service

+### Start the Webshop

 ## The Project in Action
 ## Design Philosophy